davidsteimle/UsingClassesForImports/README.md

 True     True     String  System.Object
 ```

 Naturally, we could convert this value easily by piping the string value through ``Get-Date`` when we do this calculation, but Powershell is better than that.
-Let's define our objects with appropriate data types, with a ``class``:
+Let's define our objects with appropriate data types with a ``class``:

 ```powershell
 class employee {